Surviving the jungle lifestyle in Belize requires long-term discipline. Excitement gets you here. Discipline determines whether you stay.

 The sun sets early in Belize

-The Wet Season in Belize
+The Rainy Season in Belize

-To make the most of the dry season, you need to plan ahead during the wet season.
+To make the most of the dry season, you need to plan ahead during the rainy season.
 Think about what you want to accomplish and ensure you have all the necessary building materials for the following year.

 Through discipline, plan your day wisely according to the season.
 Create a list of projects and daily tasks, then structure them into your routine based on daylight and nighttime hours.
 Factor in the weather—schedule outdoor work for sunny days and reserve indoor tasks for rainy ones.
 A well-planned day ensures efficiency and keeps you productive, no matter the conditions.

-FYI, the rainy season is a great time to thoroughly wash and clean inside the house
+FYI, the rainy season is a great time to thoroughly wash and clean inside the house.

 Progress is greatly diminished during the wet season

-When I first arrived in Belize, I started setting my alarm for 6 AM to take advantage of the more daylight hours.
+When I first arrived in Belize, I started setting my alarm for 6 AM to take advantage of maximum daylight hours.
 I’m not a morning person, and I often went through stages where 6 AM felt like a struggle.
 But I also noticed that by the time I was actually ready for work and heading to feed the chickens, it was after 7 AM – sometimes closer to 7:30 AM.
 I was losing nearly an hour of daylight every day.

 As mentioned before, when the sun sets, the mosquitoes come out to play, and all work stops.
-Even though I go to bed earlier than most, I often found myself too physically exhausted at the end of the day to be motivated to work on blogs, etc. Instead, I wasted precious hours in front of the TV or scrolling on my phone.
+Even though I go to bed earlier than most, I often find myself too physically exhausted at the end of the day to be motivated to work on blogs, etc. Instead, I wasted precious hours in front of the TV or scrolling on my phone.

-Recently, in my third year here, knowing I had a busy dry season ahead, I realized that I was being lazy about dragging myself out of bed at 6 AM.
+In my third year here, knowing I had a busy dry season ahead, I realized that I was being lazy about dragging myself out of bed at 6 AM.
 I decided to start going to bed even earlier – around 9 PM – and set my alarm for 5 AM.
 It turned out to be one of the easiest and most productive habits I’ve ever developed.
-Now I have time I need to get ready for the day, plus 30 minutes to work on my blogs, and I’m out the door by 6:30 AM to feed the chickens.
+Now I have the time, I need to get ready for the day, plus 30 minutes to work on my blogs, and I’m out the door by 6:30 AM to feed the chickens.
 I wish I had started this habit thirty years ago.

 Sunrise at 6:30 AM